 ActivityStreams will focus on a new version, ActivityStreams 2.0, to increase extensibility and handle state.
 There was a large discussion over the role of JSON-LD as a syntax for ActivityStreams, but as ActivityStreams 2.0 does not depend on it, it was viewed as acceptable.

 Identity and Profile Federation needs to focus on a set of core attributes that show how previous work in the area (vCard, Microformats, PortableContacts) can be extended with desired features such as skill-levels and certifications.
-How profiles federate using protocols such as Pubsubhubbub is necessary to understand.
+It is necessary to understand how profiles federate using protocols such as Pubsubhubbub.

 IndieWeb will focus on user experience, in particular making it much easier to use the reply button and work with browsers to make it easier to share content.